opendevsecops/lobby/IDEAS.md

 **GitHub Search** - a tool to search github for intelligence.
 GitHub is full of useful stuff.
 Automating the processes for finding useful inteligence on GitHub will be really interesting and could echo great rewards.

+**VULNMAN** - cloud ready vulnerability managment solution.
+Might not be worthed considering that you can manage this from Jira or something similar.

 ## Offensive Security

 You cannot defense without understanding offensive.